-It may be possible to overlook the value of an ISFJ as they are the behind-the-scenes ‘glue’ for organizations and groups.
-Unlike the ESFJ who will be more outspoken, the ISFJ will work steadily and quietly to ensure all the routine details are taken care of, and that people are happy.
-The ISFJ remembers specifics – details, names, faces and stores them in the pristine filing cabinet in their heads.
+It may be possible to overlook the value of ISFJs, as they are the behind-the-scenes “glue” for organizations and groups.
+Unlike ESFJs, who will be more outspoken, ISFJs will work steadily and quietly to ensure all the routine details are taken care of and that people are happy.
+ISFJs remember specifics—details, names, faces—and store them in the pristine filing cabinet in their heads.
 Rarely will they share their own values, preferring to keep their own counsel and make their focus the needs of others.

-ISFJ gathers facts and data and are painstakingly accurate with incredible attention to detail, and methodical in their approach.
-They will tend to be proud of ‘being good with money,’ and can accurately recite names, milestones, anniversaries and birthdays.
+ISFJs gather facts and data and are painstakingly accurate with incredible attention to detail.
+They are methodical in their approach.
+They will tend to be proud of “being good with money.
+They can accurately recite names, milestones, anniversaries, and birthdays.

-Although generally shy and reserved the ISFJ takes work, indeed anything they do, seriously and much prefer it when others do the same.
-They are caring, sympathetic and want to help, but do not need the kudos, indeed they may be suspicious of those who try to confer compliments on them especially in the early stages of a relationship.”
+Although generally shy and reserved, ISFJs take work—indeed, anything they do—seriously and much prefer it when others do the same.
+They are caring, sympathetic, and want to help but do not need the kudos.
+They may be suspicious of those who try to confer compliments on them, especially in the early stages of a relationship.

 • A sympathetic listener

 The basic attitude of ISFJs is one of fatalism: Things are what they are and little can be done to change them.
 It is not uncommon for ISFJs to carry the sins of the world on their shoulders.
 They easily accept the blame for malfunctions and mistakes.

 • Organizing facts and details to accomplish a goal